This post may contain affiliate links. Please read our disclosure policy.

 collage with glass mixing bowl with ingredients to make turkey meatballs

 Place meatball ingredients in a mixing bowl.
-Using your hands, gently combine the mixture.
+Using your hands, gently combine the mixture without overworking it.

 uncooked meatballs on parchment paper and a skillet with easy turkey meatballs and tongs